AyoubMzian-Dev/SpectraMind/README.md

 Spectrumic Mind is a web application designed to house my personal collection of philosophical insights, scientific explorations, and thought experiments.
 It’s a place where I can post articles, dive into intellectual debates, and reflect on the vast spectrum of knowledge that interests me.

-Built with modern technologies like Next.js, Node.js, Tailwind CSS, and MySQL, this platform offers a clean, responsive interface and a simple backend for easy content management.
+Built with modern technologies like Next.js, Tailwind CSS, Shadcn, and PostGres, this platform offers a clean, responsive interface and a simple backend for easy content management.

 ---

 ## Tech Stack

-- **Frontend:** Next.js (React Framework)
+- **FullStack:** Next.js (React Framework)
 - **Styling:** Tailwind CSS
-- **Backend:** Node.js with Express
+- **Database:** PostGres
-- **Database:** MySQL
+- **UI Library** Shadcn
 ---

 ## Features